EruptionGuy/eruptionguy/README.md

 # 👋 Welcome to Eruption's GitHub!
 Hi, I'm **Eruption**!
-I'm a passionate developer who loves creating engaging projects, from Roblox games to dynamic websites.
-I enjoy experimenting with code and building tools that make life more fun and efficient.
+I like creating projects from time to time, from Roblox games to websites.
 Thanks for stopping by!

 ## 🧑‍💻 About Me
 - **Pronouns:** He/Him